rolyPolyVole/christmas-plugin-2024/IDEAS.md

     - Start snowing snowballs from the sky

 ### Bauble Tag:

 - Low-tier
     - Make everyone glow for 10 seconds
     - Double everyone's speed for 10 seconds
 - Medium-tier
     - Randomly swap a tagged player
     - Teleport everyone to the middle
 - High-tier
     - Explode one random player, killing nearby players too.
 Disabled in the final round.
     - Explode specifically stephen

 ### Paintball:

 - Low-tier
     - Make everyone glow for 10 seconds
     - Give everyone nausea for 10 seconds
 - Medium-tier
     - Give everyone a sniper
     - Spawn a snow golem in the middle of the map
 - High-tier
     - Placeholder
     - Placeholder

-## Stream:

-- Drumroll while rolling giveaway?

 # PlayTest Notes:

-### Bugs which I don't want to spam on the discord
-- Terminating a game in its camera phase

 ### PLAYTEST BUGS:

 - Spectate point on bauble tag is not mapped properly (after being eliminated)
 - chat validation error
 - Streamline game overviews to be the same durationg
     - paintwars overview a bit too long
     - BaubleTag too short

 - sled racing broken, can leave boats
     - add two passengers to sled racing?
 - sled racing only do one lap

 Lag related:

 - lag spike with donation events when submitted.
 - see issues of server lagging

 Things to absolutely check for next 'playtest'

 - Avalanche spectators should no longer be able to attack each other
 - visual indication of double jump in block party.
 - spleef non opped players cant break blocks.